-- 3.1 The site extends to 0.46 Ha and comprises the category A-listed former school building, its ancillary out-buildings and the former play-ground area.
+- 3.1 The site extends to 0.46 Ha and comprises the Category A-listed former school building, its ancillary out-buildings and the former play-ground area.
 The main building lies close to the west boundary of the site with the former playground to the east and north.
-All the ancillary buildings, which include the former toilet block, play sheds and shelters that run along the eastern boundary, as well as the boundary details, are included within the listing. - 3.2 Near the north-west corner of the site is an electricity substation which, subject to appropriate agreements, could be relocated to a less obtrusive position.
-Adjacent to the substation is a single car garage with harled walls under a pitched slate roof. - 3.3 The roadway level at Rowanbank Gardens, to the north of the site is circa 2m higher than the finished ground level of the former play-ground area. - 3.4 Existing vehicular access is from Whinny Brae and its retention, or the formation of a new vehicular access off Rowanbank Gardens, are the only vehicular access options for the site though improvements to the width and visibility may have to be made to the existing vehicular entrance if it is to be retained. - 3.5 The small group of trees to the southern boundary with the Monifieth Road are part of the setting of the listed building and are covered under the Forthill Conservation Area designation.
-If removal of the trees is proposed notice must be given to the Council who have a period of 6 weeks to object or consent to removal of the trees.
+All the ancillary buildings, which include the former toilet block, play sheds and shelters that run along the eastern boundary, as well as the boundary details, are included within the listing. - 3.2 Near the north-west corner of the site is an electricity substation and an unlisted single garage with harled walls under a pitched slate roof.
+Subject to appropriate agreements the electricity substation could be relocated to a less obtrusive position and the garage demolished to improve vehicular access into the site. - 3.3 The roadway level at Rowanbank Gardens, to the north of the site is some 2m higher than the finished ground level of the former play-ground area. - 3.4 Existing vehicular access is from Whinny Brae, though improvements to its width and visibility may have to be made if this access is to be retained.
+However, it is unlikely that a new vehicular access will be taken off Rowanbank Gardens due to the level difference between Rowanbank Gardens and the site.

+3.5 The small group of trees to the southern boundary with the Monifieth Road are part of the setting of the listed building and are covered under the Forthill Conservation Area designation.
+If removal of the trees is proposed, notice must be given to the Council who have a period of 6 weeks to object or consent to their removal.